anuragaman456/VRV_Security_Frontend_Asssignment_RBAC_Dashboard/README.md

 # Role-Based Admin Dashboard

-A modern, responsive admin dashboard built with React, TypeScript, and Tailwind CSS, featuring role-based authentication and user management.
+This Role-Based Admin Dashboard is a modern web app built with React, TypeScript, and Tailwind CSS.
+It features role-based authentication, user management, and a responsive design.
+The app supports user creation, login, and dashboard features with interactive data visualizations and a secure login system.

 ## Deployed Link